Montana Value-Added Agriculture

 Corvallis, MT

-Buck Lunak and David Whitmoyer raise brown-shell, free range natural eggs with no antibiotics, hormones or chemicals in the Bitterroot valley.
-It is their true goal to provide the best quality farm-to-table eggs for customers and their community.
-They are proud to be made in Montana.
-Farm fresh eggs.
+Buck Lunak and David Whitmoyer raise brown-shell, free-range natural eggs with no antibiotics, hormones, or chemicals in the Bitterroot Valley.
+It is their goal to provide the best quality farm-to-table eggs for customers and their community, and they are proud to be Made in Montana.

 Duckworth Co.